andreihar/api_documentation/docs/source/reference.rst

       Reads the specified GPX file and stores it in the given data structure.

-      :param gpx_file: Optional diameter around the track path where the point can be located.
+      :param gpx_file: specifies the GPX file which will be loaded.
+Can be defined as a path to the file, or as a variable which has the file opened.
       :type gpx_file: string, TextIOWrapper
-      :return: returns the data stored in the data structure that GeoPro automatically detected.
+      :return: the data stored in the data structure that GeoPro automatically detected.
       :rtype: Point, Polygon, Track

       >>> mapper = Mapper()